Scalar (mathematics)

-A scalar is an element of a field which is used to define a vector space.

-In linear algebra, real numbers or generally elements of a field are called scalars and relate to vectors in an associated vector space through the operation of scalar multiplication (defined in the vector space), in which a vector can be multiplied by a scalar in the defined way to produce another vector.
-Generally speaking, a vector space may be defined by using any field instead of real numbers (such as complex numbers).
-Then scalars of that vector space will be elements of the associated field (such as complex numbers).
+In mathematics, more specifically in linear algebra, a scalar is an element of a field which is used to define a vector space through the operation of scalar multiplication: a vector (denoted v) multiplied by a scalar (denoted a) produces another vector (av).

+Real numbers and complex numbers may be used as scalars in real and complex vector spaces, respectively.

 A scalar product operation – not to be confused with scalar multiplication – may be defined on a vector space, allowing two vectors to be multiplied in the defined way to produce a scalar.
 A vector space equipped with a scalar product is called an inner product space.

+A scalar may also have other roles in terms of vector components, in normed vector spaces, in modules, and in transformations.

 A quantity described by multiple scalars, such as having both direction and magnitude, is called a vector.

 The term scalar is also sometimes used informally to mean a vector, matrix, tensor, or other, usually, "compound" value that is actually reduced to a single component.
 Thus, for example, the product of a 1 × n matrix and an n × 1 matrix, which is formally a 1 × 1 matrix, is often said to be a scalar.

 The real component of a quaternion is also called its scalar part.

 The term scalar matrix is used to denote a matrix of the form kI where k is a scalar and I is the identity matrix.